Hummus-Ful/hummus-ful.github.io/_tabs/about.md

 ## About the Author
-I go by the handle *Hummus-Ful* which is one of my favorite dishes.
-It is a Vegan friendly stew of cooked fava beans on top of cooked, mashed chickpeas blended with tahini.
+Hello!
+I’m known as *Hummus-Ful*, inspired by one of my favorite dishes—a vegan-friendly stew made with cooked fava beans and creamy tahini blended with mashed chickpeas.

-I practice Information Security and Network related topic on a daily basis, yet I feel it is mostly theoretical.
-As a result I wanted to improve my "hands-on" experience.
+I work in Information Security and focus on network-related topics daily.
+However, I often find that my work leans more towards the theoretical side.
+To bridge this gap, I sought to gain more hands-on experience.

-Intentionally vulnerable machines hosted by [Vulnhub](https://www.vulnhub.com/) and services such [Try-Hack-Me](https://tryhackme.com/) and [Hack-the-Box](https://www.hackthebox.eu/) provide just that - a controled environment you can hack freely (well... almost).
+I’ve turned to intentionally vulnerable machines hosted by platforms like [Vulnhub](https://www.vulnhub.com/) , [TryHackMe](https://tryhackme.com/), and [Hack The Box](https://www.hackthebox.eu/).
+These services offer a controlled environment where I can practice hacking skills freely (well… almost!).

 ## About the Blog
-* The Information Security community is very supportive and newcommers are always welcome.
-I remember my first years in the industry, where I I learned a lot from information shared by respectful community members. free of charge.
-I would like this blog to provide exatly that - provide accessible, easy to understand, entry-level (and above) FREE knowledge.
+The Information Security community is incredibly supportive, and newcomers are always welcome.
+I remember my early years in the industry, where I learned a great deal from the generous sharing of knowledge by experienced community members—often at no cost.
+I aim for this blog to embody that spirit by providing accessible, easy-to-understand, entry-level (and beyond) knowledge for free.
-I try to make each post informative as possible, breaking commands some might see as arbitrary into small, understandable pices.
-In case additional reading is needed, links to external resources are provided.
-The information found in this blog is mostly my notes from hacking my way on TryHackMe, HackTheBox and Vulnhub.
+Each post is crafted to be as informative as possible, breaking down complex commands into manageable pieces.
+When additional reading is necessary, I include links to external resources.
+The content here primarily consists of my notes from my experiences on TryHackMe, Hack The Box, and VulnHub.

-* That being said, I want to emphasize - **ALL INFORMATION IN THIS BLOG IS FOR EDUCATIONAL PURPESES ONLY.
-HACKING IS ILLIGAL UNLESS YOU HAVE EXPLICIT CONCENT FROM THE TARGET OWNER.
-STAY SAFE, STAY OUT OF JAIL!
-AND USE THE ABOVE PLATFORMS**
+That said, I want to emphasize that **ALL INFORMATION IN THIS BLOG IS FOR EDUCATIONAL PURPOSES ONLY.
+HACKING IS ILLEGAL UNLESS YOU HAVE EXPLICIT CONSENT FROM THE TARGET OWNER.
+STAY SAFE, STAY OUT OF JAIL, AND USE THE PLATFORMS MENTIONED ABOVE.**

-* Keep learning - You'll surlly need to use other information sources to keep learning.
-Please let me know if you want me to add any kind of materials to make it easy for others to learn.
+**Keep Learning** - Continuous learning is essential in this field.
+You’ll likely need to explore various resources to expand your knowledge.
+If you have suggestions for materials that could help others learn, please let me know!

+## Privacy Notice
-* No tracking/analytics were added to this blog but I believe Github (hosting this blog) still enable some analytics.
+I value your privacy; no tracking or analytics have been added to this blog.
+However, please note that GitHub, which hosts this blog, may still enable some analytics.

-* Help spread the word - If you find the information in this blog intresting or if you learned anything please make your friends familiar with this blog and share it on social media

-**Keep in mind:**
-* I'm still a NOOB and I keep learning myself.
-These are my notes and some might have different ways of "doing things".
-* Im not native English speaker.
-You'll probebly find some grammer mistakes which I'll be happy to fix if you notify me :)

 ## Contact Me
-Questions?
-Suggestions? feel free to follow or contact me on Twitter [@Hummus_Ful](https://twitter.com/hummus_ful)
+Have questions or suggestions?
+Feel free to reach out or follow me on Mastodon!